photon/oauth2-server/README.md

         }
     }

-You use this class like the original "\OAuth2\Server".
+You can use this class like the original "\OAuth2\Server".

+3) Define your oauth server class in the project configuration

+    'oauth_server' => '\foo\bar\MyOAuth2Server'

+4) Enjoy !